lukastheiler/ttn_moteino/Readme.md

   WARN Sending data as plain text is bad practice.
 We recommend to transmit data in a binary format.
 DevEUI=FEEDFEEDFEEDFEED
   ```

-Success!! ... to be continued :)
+Success!!
+Moteino is next ... to be continued :)

 ## Gateway